ValoIntranet/valo-connect-integration-samples/README.md

 ## Prerequisites

 * This solution runs in a [Microsoft Teams](https://teams.microsoft.com) environment, part of the Microsoft 365 platform
-* The solution an extension installed on top of [Valo Connect](https://www.valosolutions.com/valo-connect).
+* The solution an extension deployed on top of [Valo Connect](https://www.valosolutions.com/valo-connect).
 The Microsoft Teams environment must already have Valo Connect installed for this extension to work
 * Valo partners can access more information on the deployment steps of [Valo Connect extension packages here](https://docs.valosolutions.com/connect/extend/widgets/deploy/)